kurenn/ruby-dojo/docs/static-pages.md

 end
 ```

 The code above will tell Rails to respond with the `home` action from the `pages controller` each time someone requests the root path.
 As you can see we also removed the previous home URI.
-You don't actually have to do that
+You don't actually have to do that, but just to avoid havind two actions that respond to a single action.

-but just to keep things consistent.
+Remember you can always track the code [here](https://github.com/kurenn/birdie/tree/pages-controller)

 ### Resources